 Assuming you’ll be traveling with one other person and staying two nights in Kaohsiung, then a budget of around NTD 1,100 per day should be enough.
 This takes into account a moderately priced hotel, inexpensive meals, transportation, bike rental on Cijin Island, and pocket wifi rental.

 This depends on many factors like hotel preference and number of travel companions.
-We booked an AirBnB rental for about NTD 928 a night.
+We booked a homestay for about NTD 928 a night.
 Expect to pay much less if you’re staying in a dorm room.

 Again, this is subjective, but based on our experience, I’d say around NTD 200-300 for the day per person with drinks.
 Budget more if you plan on dining at fancier restaurants.